seungyoon-Choi/CoSPOT/README.md

-# Pattern-aware LLM-based Online Time Series Forecasting
+# LLM4OT: LLM-based Online Time Series Forecasting with Frequency-driven Pattern Recognition

 ## Introduction
-Implementation of **Pattern-aware LLM-based Online Time Series Forecasting**.
+Implementation of **LLM4OT: LLM-based Online Time Series Forecasting with Frequency-driven Pattern Recognition**.
 This method for online time series forecasting in practical scenarios leverages frequency decomposition to represent the time series as a combination of frequency bases, with learned knowledge for each basis.
 It integrates a pre-trained LLM with the time series backbone to enable effective adaptation to streaming data in data-scarce online settings, utilizing the LLM’s extensive knowledge.

 ## Basics